 This year, the Praxis Program is building a web-based framework, codenamed “Prism,” for collective marking of texts according to small and constrained (but flexible) interpretive vocabularies.
 Prism will enable visualization of those marks — made by many users on the same document — as zoomed-out, rainbow-like spectra.
 It will also (should we get so far!) allow for comparison and analysis of the results of users’ activity (that is, their collective attention paid to certain passages of text, and the categorizations they make of those passages) by treating them as input for the data-mining techniques we can apply against large corpora of digitized texts.
 In other words, Prism will be a blunt but very interesting and user-friendly tool for crowd-sourcing humanities interpretation.

-The version of the Demon I presented to the Praxis team last week as an inspiration for Prism is simpler in scope and beholden more to the material and pedagogical than to the text-theoretical.
+The concept I presented to the Praxis team last week as an inspiration for Prism is simpler in scope and beholden more to the material and pedagogical markup exercise than to text-theoretical debates.
 I’ll say no more here than that the original game involved shared, Xeroxed page images, transparent overlays, dry-erase markers, a common interpretive prompt, and a moment in which somebody yelled “Stop!” and the transparencies were stacked up for discussion.

 Members of the Praxis team will be describing their vision for the user interface of Prism in more detail as the weeks and months progress.
 In our early conversations, the whole team has seemed energized by the potential of the tool for classroom use.
 But it’s important to say that we’re not just replicating an offline pedagogical exercise in the browser.